Storm Season Protection Tips for Your Caravan

 - Invest in a Good Caravan Cover

-- Research Storage Options
+- Alternative Storage Options

 If you aren’t in the position to have a shed or under cover protection for your caravan, it may be worth looking into your local caravan storage options.
 Storing your caravan securely for storm season will cost you, but similar to insurance it’s a good way to sleep through the storms - knowing your van is safely secured.

 - Trees & other loose items in the storage yard/area